dukeofdisaster/elastic-gauntlet/gcp/readme.md

 ```

 9. Once Logstash and Kibana are talking to elasticsearch fine, install ```socat```
-- Elasticsearch in this stack runs on localhost, and if you try to force it to listen on 0.0.0.0 you'll have to add additional
-configuration settings which just add more chaos to the equation.
+    1. Elasticsearch in this stack runs on localhost, and if you try to force it to listen on 0.0.0.0 you'll have to add additional configuration settings which just add more overheaad to the equation.
 We can use socat as a poor-mans proxy to proxy external traffic to localhost:9200
+        1. NOTE: the same could be accomplished with nginx but I encountered weird issue when doing it live with fleet agent (could have had off by one, story of my life) so switched to socat and it was fine... so ssocat it is.
-- ```apt install socat```
+    1. ```apt install socat```
-- create bash script that will proxy this traffic and execute in the background.
+    1. create bash script that will proxy this traffic and execute in the background.
 ```
 #!/bin/bash
 socat TCP-LISTEN:9222,fork TCP:127.0.0.1:9200 &
+```

-- execute the script and confirm you can hit elastic from an external vm or local with curl http://stack_host:9222
+10. execute the script and confirm you can hit elastic from an external vm or local with curl http://stack_host:9222

-10. Once you have your poor-mans proxy in place, update the fleet settings on top right so the ```elasticsaerch hosts`` setting points to your proxy
+11. Once you have your poor-mans proxy in place, update the fleet settings on top right so the ```elasticsaerch hosts`` setting points to your proxy
 - i.e. ```http://10.128.0.4:9222``` or whatever your vm's IP address is.
-```

-10. Add fleet fleet to the host
+12. Add fleet fleet to the host
     1. Download the elastic agent version matching the stack to the target host from [here](https://www.elastic.co/downloads/past-releases/elastic-agent-7-17-8)
     2. Verify the SHA512 of the download to ensure the tarball wasn't butchered in transit (rare, but I've seen it happen at least once, and it was painful to figure out because install was partially successful... lesson learned).
         1. EXTRA CREDIT: screnshot of of the checksum being verified